 The cladding area of the furnace is 8.2 sq. m.

-The cost is for the production, shipping to EU and installation on prepared base.
+The cost is for the production.

 Faience chamotte, glazes, completely handmade.